 One of the goals of higher learning is to create new knowledge.
 In fact, such a concept is the keystone of 21st Century education.
 We have to prepare our children to solve problems that haven’t even been thought of yet with tools that haven’t been created yet.
 Think of it as taking the axiom “Necessity is the mother of invention” to the “nth” degree.

-Remember, I said that about a decade ago.
+Remember, that was OVER a decade ago.
 Back then, they “joined” online study groups; today, they “create” online study groups.
 And the rate of change due to technology will get even faster.

 The response from the academic community is usually that it would take an awful lot of work to change the paradigm, especially with difficulties that might be encountered from the teachers’ union, local school boards, and parents.
 While such a dramatic shift could be very difficult in a public school system, especially amid budgeting difficulties, adopting strategies such as this in faith-based schools can differentiate curriculum, helping to retain more students, and send our test scores even higher than they are now.